 He enjoyed the fellowship; He received strength and power; He received confirmation of His task.

-For many years our leader N, studied God’s Word for one hour every morning.
+For many years our previous leader Slavic Nesteruk, studied God’s Word for one hour every morning.
 He was trying to follow the example of Jesus.

-Another Ukrainian leader used to sleep in until this person saw Christ’s example and wanted to imitate Him.
+Another Ukrainian leader used to sleep in until he saw Christ’s example and wanted to imitate Him.

 Now this person rises at 5:30 and his whole life has been revolutionized.